WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 ### Expose provider in tags

-This step will be relatively straightforward, as the provider information for tags already exists in the API database.
+This step will be straightforward, as the provider information for tags already exists in the API database.
 In order to have them show up in the API results, we would need to modify the [`TagSerializer`](https://github.com/WordPress/openverse/blob/3ed38fc4b138af2f6ac03fcc065ec633d6905d73/api/api/serializers/media_serializers.py#L442) to include the `provider` field as well.
 This would change the returned `tags` entry for a result from: